vishnu2709/Scruggs/docs/source/job_packing.rst

    cd ../
    wait

 These are the three main tools that people use in this group, hence they have been picked as examples.
-If you need help running something else, please reach out (vishnura@illinois.edu,
+If you need help running something else, please reach out (vishnura@illinois.edu)